 Apparent size of NGC 6608The following table reports NGC 6608 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 6608 is a visual representation of it.

 Digitized Sky Survey image of NGC 6608

 The image below is a photograph of NGC 6608 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 6608 - Spiral Galaxy is classified as Spiral (SAcd) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 6608 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 6608 - Spiral Galaxy in Draco is classified as Spiral (SAcd) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 6608 - Spiral Galaxy in Draco in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 6608

 Celestial coordinates for the J2000 equinox of NGC 6608 are provided in the following table: